 How to Create Black & White Photos with Pops of Color

-Once your photo is loaded onto the canvas, click on the Effects tab (the star icon) in the left-hand side menu, then select the Black & White category.
+Once your photo is loaded onto the canvas, click on the Effects tab in the left-hand side menu, then select the Black & White category.

 Clicking through any Black & White effect will show you a preview of how it will look on your image.
 Try out as many as you want!
-When you find one you love, click on the Settings menu (the mixing board icon) on the effect thumbnail.
+When you find one you love, click on the Settings menu on the effect thumbnail.

 In the Settings menu, you’re able to adjust additional elements of the effect like Highlights, Shadows, and Amount.
 Feel free to play around with these settings until your Black & White effect looks perfect.
-Then, click on the Erase tab, (formally known as 'Paint' located next to Adjust).
+Then, click on the Erase tab.

 Brush Strength refers to the strength of the brush, or in this case, how powerful and vibrant the color will appear over the erased selections.
 The lower your percentage of Brush Strength, the more desaturated the erased portions will look.
 Keeping the percentage at full strength will make the color pops as vibrant as possible.